 If core strength and stabilization are your main focus, go for some pilates work.
-Pilates is a great way to train hip stabilization, and core strength from deep within.
+Pilates is a great low- impact cross training activity to train hip stabilization, and core strength from deep within.

 For a more full-body workout, TRX straps are ideal.
 They definitely still involve your core, but they allow you to get into your arms and legs as well, all while working on balance throughout.

 And if you want a longer workout with a greater stimulus, hit the gym!
-Barbells, dumbbells, and kettlebells are the meat and potatoes of strength training, making them vital for us runners.
+Barbells, dumbbells, and kettlebells are the meat and potatoes of strength training for specific muscle groups, making them vital for us runners.

 Choose which equipment you’ll use based on your level of strength, and start counting those reps!

 Some days we have more aches and pains than others, that’s normal!
 This is when cross-training is so valuable, as it allows you to mimic the run workout you had planned without putting quite as much of a pounding on your joints.